 Information can be found throughout the site, but here are the questions that have come up the most frequently.
-If you have a question that is not found here or on any other page, please don't hesitate to email me: Ellory Schmucker, email@example.com
+If you have a question that is not found here or on any other page, please don't hesitate to email me: Heidi Montes email@example.com

 What are some important details about getting to and living in Quito?

 The most important item will be your passport.
-Apply for that right away if you don't have one, and make sure that it expires at least three months after your return if you already do have one.
-You can arrive in Quito on any airline, just make sure you are there for the program dates (May 19-June 17).
-Please talk to Prof. Ellory Schmucker so that you can coordinate travel times and arrive at the airport close to same time as your fellow study abroad adventurers.
+Apply for that right away if you don't have one, and make sure that it doesn't expire until at least three months after your return if you already do have one.
+While you can arrive in Quito on any airline, We try to go all together so we can meet and travel together and we can be picked up by a bus when we get to Quito.
+The alternative is to have people waiting around the airport for others to arrive or to have school personnel driving back and forth to the airport!
+Please talk to Prof. Heidi Montes so that you can coordinate travel times and arrive at the airport close to same time as your fellow study abroad adventurers.

 Quito uses US dollars, so you will not have to worry about converting money.
 Another positive note is that products and food are much less expensive in Ecuador than in the States.
 So if you choose to eat out or buy souvenirs, you can calculate needing less money than what you would spend in our country.